 Authentic Singapore wonton noodles acclaimed by various local food critics and mainstream news and media outlets as “One of the Best Wonton Noodles in Singapore”

-The meal was rounded of by fruit and dessert.
+The meal was rounded off by fruit and dessert.
 We had one of each desserts.
+Both good!

-The only issue was the middle seats are not well designed for couples.
+The only issue with the Singapore Airlines A350 business class seat was the middle seats are not well designed for couples.
+Almost better if flying solo.
 Flying with my partner, I thought the privacy wing projected too far forward.
 There is a wall which retracts, but you still have to lean forward to have a conversation.
 A simple fix would be to extend the wall and make the head rest or wing smaller.
-On newer generations, the seat converts to a double bed, we unfortunately were flying on an older aircraft.
+On newer generations of the Singapore Airlines A350, the seat converts to a double bed, we unfortunately were flying on an older aircraft without this option.

-The seat has all the gadget and some storage.
+The seat has all the gadgets with a nice entertainment screen and some storage.
 I honestly did not take a bunch of photos of the seat or the surrounding area as I just wasn’t overly impressed by it.
-The seat does become a fully flat bed, but since this was a daytime flight and I had just slept 7 hours in the airport, I never put my seat into bed mode.
+The seat does become a fully flat bed, but since this was a daytime flight and I had just slept 7 hours in the airport, I never put my seat into lie flat bed mode.
 I reclined it to a comfortable position and watched a few movies via the inflight entertainment system.
 If this was a night flight, it would have been a comfortable bed, or so it seemed.